tunasafa/medieaval-days/README.md

 a medieval rts game for showcase

+# you can play it from here: https://tunasafa.github.io/medieaval-days/

+right now it is playable strategy game mostly for showing what is being done than a good storyline the more it is played the more bugs and failures will be notices since it is extremely hard to make games like these and think about 10000 aspects of every element if you notice a bug or fatal error please let me know for future updates and improvements

 note : i did not know finding assets for a game would be this impossible